 (b) This Agreement, and EPMI’s performance under this Agreement and all Transactions entered into as a result of EPMI's marketing activities are expressly subject to the Trading and Risk Policy and the Marketing Strategy, which shall define the limits on risks and liabilities undertaken pursuant to this Agreement.
-Structured Transactions or activities specifically and separately approved in writing by MDEA in advance shall be deemed to be in accordance with the Trading and Risk Policy and the other provisions of this Agreement and.
-MDEA shall bear all market price and delivery risk, including unit contingent risk.
+Structured Transactions or activities specifically and separately approved in writing by MDEA in advance shall be deemed to be in accordance with the Trading and Risk Policy and the other provisions of this Agreement and MDEA shall bear all market price and delivery risk, including unit contingent risk.

 5. Availability of Products; Metering

-(a) MDEA agrees to make Products available to EPMI, and EPMI agrees to market Products from the Facilities using Prudent Marketing Practices to be sold by EPMI in Back-to-Back Transactions at not less than the Minimum Product Price or the agreed to product price, as appropriate.
+(a) MDEA agrees to make Products available to EPMI, and EPMI agrees to market Products from the Facilities using Prudent Marketing Practices to be sold by EPMI in Back-to-Back Transactions at [the Market Price].
 Risk of loss and all price and unit contingency risk shall be borne by MDEA.
 Unless specifically agreed otherwise, MDEA shall have no obligation to tender Products to EPMI and EPMI shall have no obligation to purchase products from MDEA unless and until EPMI has secured a corresponding Back-to-Back Transaction with a third party, or the Parties agree to an EPMI Transaction.
 If EPMI is able to secure a Back-to-Back Transaction with a third party, then MDEA shall sell the Product (for delivery to the same Delivery Point agreed to in the Back-to-Back Transaction with the third party) to EPMI under the MPPSA at the agreed to product price or Minimum Product Price and EPMI shall correspondingly sell the Product to the third party at the Market Price.
 In an EPMI Transaction, MDEA shall sell the Product to EPMI under the MPPSA at the agreed to Market Price.
-Notwithstanding anything contained in this Agreement to the contrary, (1) EPMI shall not be under any obligation to enter into any Back-to-Back Transaction if: (i) the term thereof might extend beyond the Term of this Agreement, (ii) it is not allowable under EPMI’s generally applicable credit policies used in credit-risk management for and on behalf of EPMI; (iii) EPMI is unable to agree to terms of the Back-to-Back Transaction in EPMI’s sole discretion, or (iv) if MDEA fails to provide Financial Security required under Section 17 that EPMI in its reasonable discretion believes is necessary in order to eliminate any concerns that it may have about its credit exposure to MDEA and (2) With regard to EPMI Transactions: (i) EPMI shall not be under any obligation to purchase any Products under an EPMI Transaction, and (ii) EPMI Transactions must be approved in advance by MDEA.
+Notwithstanding anything contained in this Agreement to the contrary, (1) EPMI shall not be under any obligation to enter into any Back-to-Back Transaction if: (i) the term thereof might extend beyond the Term of this Agreement, (ii) it is not allowable under EPMI’s generally applicable credit policies used in credit-risk management for and on behalf of EPMI; (iii) EPMI is unable to agree to terms of the Back-to-Back Transaction in EPMI’s sole discretion, or (iv) if MDEA or any counterparty to a potential transaction fails to provide Financial Security required under Section 17 that EPMI in its reasonable discretion believes is necessary in order to eliminate any concerns that it may have about its credit exposure to MDEA and (2) With regard to EPMI Transactions: (i) EPMI shall not be under any obligation to purchase any Products under an EPMI Transaction, and (ii) EPMI Transactions must be approved in advance by MDEA.
 It is expressly understood, notwithstanding any other provision of this Agreement to the contrary, and agreed by the Parties that MDEA reserves the right to sell any Available Energy, Capacity and Ancillary Services to any third party in any Structured Transaction, provided that such sale is consummated on an “arms-length” basis and included in the determination of the Incentive Fee payable to EPMI under this Agreement.